About the School of Physics, Astronomy and Maths

 - We work in partnership with industry and public sector and technical organisations on a range of initiatives, including contract research and consultancy.
 We have a record of success in applying our skills and expertise to specific practical problems.

 - Our academic staff consult on a variety of mathematics and physics projects, but offer particular strengths in computational modelling, global optimisation and digital imaging.
-Visit the Research Database for information on over 2,000 areas of knowledge and skills within the University.
+Visit the Research Database for information on areas of knowledge and skills within the University.

 I thoroughly enjoyed studying maths at the UH.
 The support I received from staff, especially my personal tutor, was brilliant.